ZrDong0106/PROB_R/README.md

                             eig_scores --- hubscores of each TCG

-Time_course.R --- function to draw timecourse curve of top genes
+Time_course() --- function to draw timecourse curve of top genes

                          Input objects: